microsoft/Olive/docs/source/overview/options.md

 evaluator in `evaluators`.
 If it is a dictionary, it contains the evaluator information.
 If not specified, the evaluator of the engine will be used.

-- `clean_run_cache: [Boolean]` This decides whether to clean the run cache of the pass before running the pass.
-This is `false` by default.

 Please refer to [Configuring Pass](../tutorials/configure_pass.rst) for more details on `type`, `disable_search` and `config`.